It’s recommended that you have your carpets deep cleaned every six months to a year for a normal family of four.

 Use Your Vacuum Right

-If your vacuum doesn’t adjust automatically as the carpet height changes, take the time to do it yourself.
-It will make a world of different in how effective your vacuum works.
+- If your vacuum doesn’t adjust automatically as the carpet height changes, take the time to do it yourself.
+It will make a world of difference in how effective your vacuum works.

-Empty your vacuum once the bag is halfway full.
+- Empty your vacuum once the bag is half full.
 Don’t reuse bags.
 They just won’t be efficient.

 Clean Up Stains Right Away

-Special stains, such as mustard, wine or blood may take a stronger solution.
-Mix 1 tablespoon ammonia with 1 cup of water to blot the stain.
+- Special stains, such as mustard, wine or blood may take a stronger solution.
+Mix 1 tablespoon ammonia with 1 cup (0.24 liters) to blot the stain.
 You could also use a mild detergent and water.
 You might want to test any mixture you use on your carpet on a hidden spot first.
 Wool and wool-blend carpets do not like ammonia.

 Carpet Protectors Help